oboukli/misc-problem-solutions/README.md

 ### Problem licenses

-Problem copyrights are reserved to their owners.
+Problem copyrights are reserved to their respective owners.

 ### Solution licenses